voodooed/Cycle-to-Work-Aggregation-Project/README.md

    Implements the map matching algorithm.

  ## Idea behind the map matching algorithm
-   The algorithm here is derived from the paper: Map-matching of GPS traces on high-resolution navigation networks using the Multiple Hypothesis Technique (MHT), written by Nadine Schuessler and Kay Axhausen.

    This algorithm is based on the notion of a route candidate, which is a possible path the traveler could have taken as the GPS points were recorded.
 Each route candidate has a list of directed road segments and a score identifying how closely the GPS points match those road segments.